cooperhammond/exmantica/README.md

 Order of tasks is (very) roughly as follows:

+- [x] Creation of variables that can referenced in table creation
 - [ ] Allow creation of multiple boolean variable tables, such as:
   - |X|P(X)|
     |-|-|